Welcome toSouth Uist

 For more information on what to expect in the Outer Hebrides now it is gradually opening its doors once again, watch the video below.

-You can get to South Uist by ferry from Mallaig and Oban, which arrives at Lochboisdale.
+You can get to South Uist by ferry from Mallaig during the summer timetable and Oban during the winter, which arrives at Lochboisdale.
 This crossing from Mallaig takes 3 hours 30 minutes.
 The crossing from Oban takes 5 hours 10 minutes.
-Vehicle reservations are recommended.
-Oban-Lochboisdale is a winter service only.
+Vehicle reservations are recommended on these routes.
+You can book travel online, and when you do, you'll immediately receive an eTicket direct to your inbox - ready to board.

 Looking for the best form of travel to and from our ports?
 Our Journey Planner can help you find the way that best suits you for making your journey using the most up to date information from around the UK for all transport companies.